Moelgaard91/YoutubePlaylist/README.md

 ## Installing the extension

 1. Open Google Chrome and navigate to `chrome://extensions`
-2. Enable `Developer Mode`, if haven't done so already.
+2. Enable `Developer Mode`, if you haven't done so already.
-3. Now two extra buttons becomes visible, hit the `Load unpacked extension`, and navigate to the build directory inide the project and click `Open`
+3. Now two extra buttons become visible, hit the `Load unpacked extension`, and navigate to the build directory inide the project and click `Open`

 ## Versioning

-We live by our own idea of versioning, borrowed a couple ideas from other philosophies and concept.
+We live by our own idea of versioning, borrowed a couple ideas from other philosophies and concepts.

-We use the format x.y.z(z), and every y%2 is considered as stable, where z is hotfix versions, x has no semantic value, other than it goes up when y > 9.
+We use the format x.y.z(z), and every y%2 is considered a stable, where z is hotfix versions, x has no semantic value, other than it goes up when y > 9.

 We use a roadmap for every release to keep track of our goals.
 You can find it in ROADMAP.md.